blanima/resume/packages/backend/README.md

 ## Specifications

-The backend project uses tRPC within an Express server to handle API requests and manage data.
+The backend project uses tRPC to handle API requests and manage data.
 Additionally, it employs basic authentication middleware to ensure that only users with admin privileges can access certain functionalities.

 ## Project Structure